-Italy interior minister under fire over riots
+Italy Interior Minister under fire over riots

-ROME A political storm erupted on Monday over the worst riots in Rome for years, with the government accused of failing to prevent well organised and violent groups infiltrating one of many global protests against the financial system.
+* 2016 net profit 527 million euros from 738 million euros a year earlier which benefited from asset reallocation gains

-While politicians from the fragile government of Silvio Berlusconi used the riots as a stick with which to beat the centre-left opposition, accusing them of fomenting discontent, Interior Minister Roberto Maroni came under fire from all sides
+ROME Oct 17 A political storm erupted on Monday over the worst riots in Rome for years, with the government accused of failing to prevent well organised and violent groups infiltrating one of many global protests against the excesses of the financial system.

 The Rome demonstration was the only one to turn violent in an international "day of rage" on Sunday against bankers and governments blamed for the world economic downturn.